 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Iris Energy Limited (IREN)

-/EIN News/ -- LOS ANGELES, Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming February 13, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of Iris Energy Limited (“Iris” or the “Company”) (NASDAQ: IREN) investors who purchased: (a) ordinary shares pursuant and/or traceable to the Offering Documents issued in connection with the Company’s November 2021 initial public offering (“IPO”); and/or (b) securities between November 17, 2021 and November 1, 2022, inclusive (the “Class Period”).
+LOS ANGELES, Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming February 13, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of Iris Energy Limited ("Iris" or the "Company") IREN investors who purchased: (a) ordinary shares pursuant and/or traceable to the Offering Documents issued in connection with the Company's November 2021 initial public offering ("IPO"); and/or (b) securities between November 17, 2021 and November 1, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Iris investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/iris-energy-limited/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.